 I wanted to create a space that allowed writers—and non writers—to use writing as a tool to grow not only on the page but also off the page.
 I didn’t believe that the two were contradictory.In fact, I believed that writing to grow and writing well go hand in hand.

-So I created Align Your Story to bring together many of the “tools” that helped me find my authentic self—yoga, meditation, deep listening—with the “craft” of writing.
-And while I love in-person classes, the unique online format allows people to practice in the comfort of their home, work at their own pace, tap into the material at the level that is right for them, and be able to come back to the material and the community time and again.
+I created Align Your Story to bring together many of the “tools” that helped me find my authentic self—yoga, meditation, deep listening—with the “craft” of writing.
+The unique online format allows people to practice in the comfort of their home, work at their own pace, tap into the material at the level that is right for them, and be able to come back to the material and the community time and again.

 In other words, the format supports really deep, personal work.
 It gives you the tools to come out of the fragmentation of the traditional writing life and reconnect with the stories that your body is holding and also your inherent physical wisdom.